-This is further confirmed by how he lived when later becoming leader of the city-state of Madinah and eventually all Arabia.
-For even then he would be “cleaning and mending his own garment, milking the goat, mending his shoes, serving himself…”6 His wife Aisha said, “At our home, fire would not be kindled (sometimes) for a whole month; we subsisted merely on water and dates.”7 The Prophet died owning almost nothing.
+Despite the unprecedented achievements of his career as a leader, the Prophet lived an extremely humble life.
+His wife, Aisha said, he would be “cleaning and mending his own garment, milking the goat, mending his shoes, serving himself…”1 and that “At our home, fire would not be kindled (sometimes) for a whole month; we subsisted merely on water and dates.”2 The Prophet died owning almost nothing.

 His Prophethood brought the first great legislation in human rights and even animal rights.
 Among his words about kindness to animals:

-“Fear God in your treatment of these (animals) who cannot speak.”18
+“Fear God in your treatment of these (animals) who cannot speak.”6

 The Companions asked… “O God’s Messenger!
-Is there a reward for us in serving animals?”He replied: “There is reward for serving any living being.”19
+Is there a reward for us in serving animals?”He replied: “There is reward for serving any living being.”7

-It boldly abolished extreme nationalism and racism centuries before the West and created the first and only true world nation.
+Islam boldly abolished extreme nationalism and racism, creating the first and only true world nation.
+The Prophet proclaimed:

 It even inspired modern European legal systems (via the Napoleonic Code).

 “I hope the time is not far off when I shall be able to unite all the wise and educated men of all the countries and establish a uniform regime based on the principles of the Qur’an which alone are true and which alone can lead men to happiness”9